 Now you know the absolute EASIEST way to cheat on button tufting.
 No holes drilled, no long needles, with all that string tied and stapled on the underneath side.
 Easy Peasy Button Tufting in 3 simple steps.

-While the bench was stored in the garage, I decided to make a couple of no-sew pillows for it.
-But after making one pillow and trying it out, I think it really is too large.
+While the bench was stored in the garage, I made a couple of no-sew pillows for it.
+But after making one pillow and trying it out, I think it is too large.

-I really hope you try this technique, it is so easy.
-Or, maybe you already have tried, one or both of these cheat options?
+I hope you try this technique; it is so easy.
+Or, maybe you already have tried one or both of these cheat options?
 Do tell!

 Be sure to check out my Easy Coffee Table Bench with Button Tufting Project